atadataco/dagster-snowflake-local-quickstart/README.md

 - Add the `.env` file to your `.gitignore` file to avoid exposing your secrets to version control.

 As of Dagster 1.1.0, using .env files is supported for loading environment variables into local environments.
-A .env file is a text file containing key-value pairs that is used locally, but not checked into source control.
-Using a .env file allows you to develop and test locally without risking sensitive info.
+A .env file is a text file containing key-value pairs that is used locally but not checked into source control.
+A .env file allows you to develop and test locally without risking sensitive info.

 If Dagster detects a .env file in the same folder where dagster-webserver or dagster-daemon is launched, it will automatically load the environment variables in the file.
 This also applies to variables exported from Dagster Cloud.